Setup

 }

 Replace your-client-id and your-client-secret with the values from the Google Auth Platform.
-The redirect_uris must match the Authorized redirect URIs you configured in the previous step.
+If you target web, Web setup below adds the callback URL to redirect_uris.

 For production, add the same googleClientSecret entry to the production: section of passwords.yaml (with your production redirect URI), or set the SERVERPOD_PASSWORD_googleClientSecret environment variable on your production server.